Asian markets flat after Apple value surpasses $1 trillion

-Asian shares were flat Friday in mixed trading ahead of the U.S. jobs report later in the day.
-There appeared to be scant carry-over Friday from overnight gains on Wall Street as Apple reached $1 trillion in value.
+Asian shares were mixed Friday ahead of the U.S. jobs report later in the day, with scant carry-over from overnight gains on Wall Street as Apple reached $1 trillion in value.

 Continue Reading Below